Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

         irc.reply(str(self.rng.random()))
     random = wrap(random)

+Same as before, you have to past it with one indentation level.
 And that's it.
 Now here are the important points.

 First and foremost, all plugin commands must have all-lowercase function